umashankar1505/sql_retail_sales/README.md

 ## Conclusion

 This project serves as a comprehensive introduction to SQL, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

+## Author - Umashankar

+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!